 After establishing a Humio Cloud account or installing Humio on a server, you’ll want to put in place a system to feed data automatically into Humio.
-There are a few significant steps to doing that:
+This is known as ingesting data.
+There are a few significant steps to doing this:

 Create a Repository

 It’s a simple task to create a repository in Humio.
 The heading here contains a link which will bring you to the page that explains it.

 Generate Ingest Tokens

 This is a special API token used only for the Ingest API, for your data shipper software on your servers (see next step).

 In most cases you will want to use a data shipper or one of our platform integrations.
 If you are interested in getting some data into Humio quickly, take a look at Ingesting Application Logs guide.